-Kids don’t always like to write, in fact some kids rather dread it.
-These kids avoid writing with a passion and drive their poor mom to despair.
-Here are a few of my favorite gentle ways to encourage kids to write.
+Kids don’t always like to write, in fact, some kids dread it.
+These kids avoid writing with a passion and drive their poor moms to despair.
+Try a few of my favorite gentle ways to encourage kids to write.

-1. Write letters.
-While some children don’t enjoy writing reports or essays, they love to write letters to extended family members.
-It’s fun to send the letters and receive a response back.
-It’s also a great way to involve grandparents in the homeschool.
+While some children don’t enjoy writing reports or essays, they love writing letters to extended family members.
+Sending letters and receiving a response is fun!
+Letter-writing is also a great way to involve grandparents in your homeschool.

-Another option is to write a letter to a favorite author.
-Have your child write about how much the books are enjoyed and what your child’s favorite scene is.
+Another option is writing a letter to a favorite author.
+Have your child write about how much he or she enjoys the author’s books or their favorite scene is.
 Writing to family is an excellent introduction to friendly letters while writing to a favorite author is an introduction to formal business letters.

-Once the stories are written, have your child carefully copy the stories onto paper and illustrate them.
+Once your child finishes his story, have him neatly copy them onto paper and illustrate them.
 You can do a formal stitched binding or simply staple the books together.
-Your child has now written their first book.
+Kids love to see their writing published.

 In my case, one of my sons spent a summer studying ants.
-He followed ants.
-He examined the anthills.
-He read about ants.
+He followed ants. examined anthills, and read about ants.
 He wrote many, many, many paragraphs about ants all summer.
-To this day my son still adores ants.
+To this day, my son still adores ants.

-Encourage your child to take pride in their journal by investing in a high quality book.
+Encourage your child to take pride in her journal by investing in a high-quality blank book.
 It will become a treasure to read in future years.

 Don’t worry if your child doesn’t take quickly to writing.
 All kids are born with their own gifts, talents, and desires.